Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 Business and Trade

-Georgetown University’s Initiative for U.S.-China Dialogue on Global Issues addresses business and trade-related issues and opportunities for cooperation through research, publications, and events that engage faculty, students, and leading stakeholders in both countries.
+Georgetown University’s Initiative for U.S.-China Dialogue on Global Issues addresses business and trade-related issues and opportunities for cooperation through research, publications, public events, and dialogues that engage faculty, students, and leading stakeholders in both countries.

-The U.S.-China Research Group on E-Commerce and Mobile Technology, convened by Abraham Newman of Georgetown University and Henry Farrell of George Washington University in collaboration with Xue Lan of Tsinghua University, brings together innovation and globalization experts from the United States and China for a structured dialogue around key academic and policy issues of interest to both countries and the world.
-The group met three times in Washington, DC, and Beijing in 2018 and 2019 to address the politics of innovation in an interdependent world.
+From 2018 to 2019, the U.S.-China Research Group on E-Commerce and Mobile Technology brought together innovation and globalization experts from the United States and China for a structured dialogue around key academic and policy issues of interest to both countries and the world.
+The group met three times in Washington, DC, and Beijing to address the politics of innovation in an interdependent world.

 For an overview of Georgetown’s engagement with issues of business and trade across schools and programs, visit the Global Georgetown website.